devopsgroup-io/catapult/README.md

+# Capacity #

+Your website's capacity potential is defined by two key elements; 1) your website's average resource requirement per request and 2) server resources available.
+We recommend to first [Performance](#performance) optmize your website and *then* consider your website's capacity potential through [Performance and Capacity Testing](#performance-and-capcity-testing).

+## Increasing Capacity ##

+Catapult defines horizontal scaling through adding additional servers, this affords you increased capacity.
+Currently, only the Red Hat stack supports horizontal scaling and only one (1) additional server is supported.
+Each Red Hat environment (LocalDev, Test, QC, and Production) support horizontal scaling independently.
+To spin up the additional server per environment, please run the following command:

+    * `vagrant up ~/secrets/configuration.yml["company"]["name"]-dev-redhat1`
+    * `vagrant up ~/secrets/configuration.yml["company"]["name"]-test-redhat1`
+    * `vagrant up ~/secrets/configuration.yml["company"]["name"]-qc-redhat1`
+    * `vagrant up ~/secrets/configuration.yml["company"]["name"]-production-redhat1`

-# Performance Testing #
+# Performance and Capacity Testing #

-Often disregarded, performance testing is a crucial component of quality assurance.
-The risks of neglecting performance testing include downtime, SEO impacts, gaps in analytics, poor user experience, and unknown ability to scale.
+Often disregarded, performance and capacity testing are a crucial component of quality assurance.
+The risks of neglecting performance and capacity testing include downtime, SEO impacts, gaps in analytics, poor user experience, and unknown ability to scale.

 With Catapult's exactly duplicated configuration, even the Test environment can accurately represent the performance potential of the Production environment.
 [ApacheBench](https://httpd.apache.org/docs/2.4/programs/ab.html) is a powerful tool to test request performance and concurrency - OSX includes ApacheBench out of the box, while [this StackOverflow post](http://stackoverflow.com/a/7407602/4838803) details how to get up and running on Windows.

-ApacheBench enables us to profile request performance (`-n` represents the number of requests to perform) and concurrency (`-c` represents the number of multiple requests to make at a time) to test for performance, including common limits such as [C10k and C10M](http://highscalability.com/blog/2013/5/13/the-secret-to-10-million-concurrent-connections-the-kernel-i.html).
+ApacheBench enables us to perform both performance and load testing.
+Each website has it's own unique resource requirements and knowing these requirements are paramount to the performance and uptime of your website.

+* **Performance testing
+  * Definition: Testing for the time it takes for a client to request a web page from the server.
+  * Why: Enables us to see real-world request times for our website.
+  * How to improve: Please reference the [Performance](#performance) section and its many optimization recommendations.

+* **Capacity testing
+  * Definition: Testing many concurrent requests at a time to uncover when performance begins to degrade.
+  * Why: Enables us to see real-world capacity limits for our website's unique resource fingerprint.
+  * How to improve: Please reference the [Capacity](#capacity) section and its many optimization recommendations.

 ## Website Concurrency Maximum ##